zaiah-dj/dsmp/README.md

 | ----------|------------------------------------------
 |-DENABLE_VERSION_BANNER | Turns version announcement on or off.
 |-DPLAY_EMBEDDED         | Use embedded audio instead of an external audio file.
+|-DNO_FORK | Do not compile the ability to fork into the background.
+|-DNO_KEY | Do not compile the ability to process keypresses.